 Therefore, anyone wishing to reproduce, download, store, translate, adapt, publish or present in public texts, sounds or images, in any form or by any means whatsoever, or to forward by telecommunication any document, information or other content originating from this online course must obtain prior authorization from the rights holders, Université Laval and its partners.
 However, it is possible for you to consult and print the course material available on the MOOC website without any other written authorization, for personal or public non-commercial use, only if the following copyright symbol is reproduced: ©Université Laval 2019.
 Any other rights holder names mentionned on the course website must also be indicated.

-In addition, when using these works in the broad sense of the term, no one may remove the name of Université Laval from them or modify the contents through additions, deletions or other means without infringing upon the moral rights of Université Laval.
+In addition, when using these works in the broad sense of the term, no one may remove the name of Université Laval from them or modify the contents through additions, deletions or other means without infringing upon the moral rights of Université Laval and its partners.

 Applicable Laws and Competent Jurisdiction